 Hub and Spoke

-The Hub and Spoke campaign was developed by the Bicycle Coalition of Greater Philadelphia to increase public understanding and support for new infrastructure that would attract new bicyclists and contribute to traffic-calming in areas plagued by crashes that cause fatalities and severe injuries.
+Increasing public understanding and support for new infrastructure that would attract new bicyclists and contribute to traffic-calming in areas plagued by crashes that cause fatalities and severe injuries

-This campaign aims to articulate the need for implementing high quality bicycle infrastructure on a series of roads and corridors* over the next 5-7 years (during the Kenney Administration) in order to triple the percentage of people who use their bicycle to commute to work (up to 6 percent, citywide) and improve safety in key neighborhoods that disproportionally suffer from crashes that lead to fatalities and severe injuries.
+This campaign aims to articulate the need for implementing high quality bicycle infrastructure on a series of roads and corridors* over the next 5-7 years in order to triple the percentage of people who use their bicycle to commute to work (up to 6 percent, citywide) and improve safety in key neighborhoods that disproportionally suffer from crashes that lead to fatalities and severe injuries.

 Philadelphia can do this not only by creating a better bicycle network around Greater Center City that allows easy access into the city’s central business hub, but by ensuring that every planned bike lane is as “high-quality” as possible.